goodgrid/okta-account-migrator/README.md

 - Add an OIDC application using method "OIDC - OpenID Connect" of Application Type "Web Application"
 - Give the application a name ("Okta Account Migrator [env]") and select "Authorization Code" for Grant Type
 - Set the redirect uri on https://[host]]/login/callback
-- Assign the application to the proper group
+- Assign the application to the proper group.
+Note that users Okta Account Migrator need to be able to create users and as a result require an administrator role.
 - Save the app definition

 - Open the app's details and take the client id and client secret for configuration on the client side